Seyla Benhabib and Jim Sleeper, 2007

-Jim Sleeper, a writer and teacher on American civic culture and politics, is a lecturer in political science at Yale.
+Jim Sleeper, a writer and teacher on American civic culture and politics, was a lecturer in political science at Yale from 1999-2020.
 His reportage and commentary have appeared in most major American newspapers and magazines.
-In the 1990s he appeared occasionally on The News Hour with Jim Lehrer, the Charlie Rose show, and National Public Radio’s “Talk of the Nation” and was an occasional commentator on NPR’s “All Things Considered.”
+In the 1990s he appeared occasionally on The PBS News Hour with Jim Lehrer, the Charlie Rose show, and National Public Radio’s “Talk of the Nation” and was an occasional commentator on NPR’s “All Things Considered.”
 Sleeper writes frequently about national identities and American history, electoral politics, foreign policy, higher education, and freedom of speech.
+(See “Recent Work” on this site.)

-His columns on the failures of American “grand strategy” policies abroad in Foreign Policy and other venues have prompted intense debate.
-He has been a scourge of neo-conservative foreign-policymakers and commentators, from Norman Podhoretz http://articles.latimes.com/2000/jul/02/books/bk-46967 to Charles Hill, Robert Kagan, William Kristol, and Leon Wieseltier, in many venues.
+His columns on the failures of American “grand strategic” thinking abroad in Foreign Policy and other venues have prompted intense debate.
+He has been a scourge of neo-conservative foreign-policymakers and commentators, including Norman Podheretz, Charles Hill, Robert Kagan, William Kristol, and Leon Wieseltier.

 He has written many columns on Donald Trump’s 2016 presidential campaign and first years in the White House including a prescient essay in Salon, during Trump’s rise through the Republican primaries, on how both parties had betrayed America.
 Here is an NPR interview on that essay.
 He has also written tellingly about Trump for The Washington Monthly, and Moyers & Co.